paulh-rnd/TabbedBoxMaker/README.md

 * Box Dimensions: Inside/Outside - whether the box dimensions are internal or external measurements

 * Length / Width / Height - the box dimensions

+* Include box information - if set, a text box will be added to the drawing with statistics about the box (including inside and outside dimensions, divider sizes etc)

 * Tab Width: Fixed/Proportional - for fixed the tab width is the value given in the Tab Width, for proportional the side of a piece is divided